 For the Time Being Don’t Touch your Google My Business Listing

-Based on feedback from other agencies and attorneys it seems that any update to your business listing, no matter how insignificant you think it may be, can trigger an unwarranted suspension.
-That means if you login to update your hours for 4th of July, add a business description or even add a photo your listing on Google can potentially be suspended for several weeks (or months) while Google works this out.
+Based on feedback from other agencies and attorneys it seems that any update to your business listing, no matter how insignificant you think it may be and especially the Google Short Name & URL, because it can potentially trigger an unwarranted suspension.
+That means if you login to update your hours for a holiday, add a business description or even add a photo your listing on Google can potentially be suspended for several weeks (or months) while Google works this out.
 Just leave it alone, even if it’s inaccurate because it’s at least better to have it up than have to wait for a mistaken suspension to be lifted.

 Is it Time for the Government to Regulate Google?

 As digital marketers our livelihood depends on Google, and having worked with law firms and businesses their livelihood often depends on Google – because that’s how people usually look for information and businesses.
 Google has done so much to empower business owners to take control of their marketing, and entrepreneurs to help businesses manage things like “Google My Business” that it makes what I’m about to say very difficult… Maybe it IS time for regulation.
 If Google can essentially shut down 6,000 businesses by removing them from local search because of a “glitch” (their words not mine), and require the business owner to 1) discover the error and 2) jump through the Google hoops… how can we say that this shouldn’t be regulated?
-People who know me personally will know that this is very out of character for me to say, but I can’t sit back and accept that one business is the gatekeeper of the collection of nearly all information and that nearly everyone on the planet is subject to their glitches, mistakes, terms & conditions and carefree attitude.
+This could quite literally bankrupt a small business that is dependent on Google search.
+People who know me personally will know that this is very out of character for me to say, but I can’t sit back and accept that one corporation is the gatekeeper of the collection of nearly all information and that nearly everyone on the planet is subject to their glitches, mistakes, terms & conditions and carefree attitude.
 That’s not Capitalism, that’s a Monopoly.
 Even worse, it’s a Monopoly on information.